alexwlchan/alexwlchan.net/src/_drafts/a-python-function-to-ignore-a-path-in-git.md

 ---
 layout: post
-title: A Python function to ignore a path in Git
+title: A Python function to add a path to .git/info/exclude
 summary: If your Python script creates a file that you don't want to track in Git, here's how you can ignore it.
 tags: git python
 ---